What is a nonprofit statement of financial position report and how can it determine if a nonprofit is healthy financially?

 In a previous blog we explained what Net Assets are on a nonprofit’s statement of financial position (commonly referred to a Balance Sheet) and what they represent, but what about the rest of the statement?
 Now we will cover how to read and interpret a statement of financial position and tell if a nonprofit is healthy financially.

 Nonprofit Statement of Financial Position Breakdown

-The statement of financial position provides an overview of what an organization is worth.
-It is broken down into three categories:
+The statement of the nonprofit financial position report provides an overview of what an organization is worth.
+Depending on whether you use cash versus accrual accounting for nonprofits, the statement breaks it down into three categories:

 - Net Assets